AnandChowdhary/writing/graduation-project.md

 Why Node.js, why Vue.js, AWS stack details, insert a flowchart with how the server and different parts in the stack work together, i.e., systems architecture flowchart

+#### On the bleeding edge (of database toolkits)

+Talk about why Prisma 2 was chosen, timing, API example vs. native MySQL and the security benefits of query generators, schema, etc.

 ## Realization

 ### Product development